Quarkten/Stock_Strategy/README.md

 python run.py --symbol SPY --timeframe 5min --start 20230101 --end 20231231 --rth-only --csv-out data/trades_master.csv
 ```
 Tips:
+- If your configured provider fails (e.g., Polygon “Unknown API Key”), the runner automatically falls back to Alpaca, then Finnhub, so the backtest can proceed with available data.
 - If your data provider ignores start/end, the backtester will still filter the loaded data locally by date range.
 - If you see very few trades, check provider data coverage and timeframe, and confirm RTH filtering aligns with your instrument’s session.
 - Daily halts occur per day when cumulative P&L hits the configured daily_max_loss.
 The engine resumes on the next trading day.